 This course allows students to gain a broad knowledge and understanding of the construction industry.
 Students develop skills such as interpreting and analysing information, identifying the infrastructure required for safe and efficient work, and understanding how client needs can shape building design.

+What will you learn?
 Students cover a variety of topics throughout the course, including:

 - Construction technology - Construction and design (architecture). - Scientific and mathematical application for construction - Carpentry and joinery principles and techniques.